Bookbinding – Definition, Components & Types

 Book rebinding is the process of remaking the cover of a book.
 These days, it is a popular hobby among readers to turn their paperbacks into beautiful and unique hardcovers, using intricate techniques to finish the cover or paint the edges of the book.
 Originally, it was just a process of fixing old and marred bindings by either tending the old cover or replacing it with a similar new one.

-Before a company can print books large-scale or even in smaller units, there are a few factors that have to be considered.
+Before a company can print books large-scale or even in smaller units, there are a few factors that require thorough consideration.

 • A business registration is needed to be allowed to even open a book printing business.